What is Work in Process Inventory and How-to Calculate it (WIP) + Formula

 - For work in process, the unfinished products being referred to are anticipated to be completed soon.
 For example, a bakery that has 20 cakes in production is a work in process.
 On the other hand, work in progress takes time and cannot be termed a current asset as it is not anticipated to be converted into cash soon.
 For example, a building expected to have 30 floors and has five floors currently complete is considered a work in progress.

 - Work in progress is broader than work in process and can refer to renovation, work assignments, and services.
-Work in process is generally only used about products in the manufacturing process.
+Work in process is generally only used for products in the manufacturing process.

 Advantages of Work In Process